Myriam Gendron

-Myriam Gendron is a Quebecois musician and songwriter living and working in Montreal.
+Myriam Gendron is a Canadian musician and songwriter based in Montreal.

 Biography

-Myriam Gendron was born in Ottawa.
+Myriam Gendron was born in Ottawa, Ontario, Canada in 1988.
 She spent part of her childhood and adolescence in Gatineau, in Paris, and in Washington, D.C.

+Career

 In 2014, her first album Not So Deep as a Well set poems by Dorothy Parker to music.
+Most vinyl editions of the album included a raving one sheet insert by pioneer rock critic Richard Meltzer: “the disc you now hold is the hottest—and FINEST!—Impossible Love collection in, I dunno, 30 years.
+35!
+(True.) … ARE U READY 4 WOE?”.
 Two other poems by Parker were also set to music and released in 2015: “Bric-à-brac” and “The Small Hours”.